 Successful completion of at least one semester of the following courses taken at a regionally accredited college or university with a passing grade of “C” or higher.

-PLEASE NOTE: Prospective graduate candidates in the pathway to become a Registered Dietitian Nutritionist, which is approved as Candidate for Accreditation granted by the Accreditation Council on Education for Nutrition and Dietetics (ACEND), will also need 3-semester credits in Human Nutrition, 3-semester credits in Microbiology and a successful interview with faculty.
+PLEASE NOTE: Prospective graduate candidates in the pathway to becoming a Registered Dietitian Nutritionist, which is approved as Candidate for Accreditation granted by the Accreditation Council on Education for Nutrition and Dietetics (ACEND), will also need prerequisite courses in human nutrition, general chemistry, biochemistry, statistics, and microbiology along with a successful interview with faculty.
 Please go to the Professional Practice tab on the website for details.

 The Office of Admissions considers applications on a year-round basis.
 All applicants must

 Upon receipt of the completed application and required materials, the Committee on Admissions will review the applicant's file and make recommendations to the program director.
 All final decisions on admission are made by the dean of the Dr. Kiran C. Patel College of Osteopathic Medicine.